-The heat exchanger design consists in several bundles of tubes through which the $sCO_2$ flows.
+The heat exchanger design is made up of several bundles of tubes through which the sCO2 flows.
 A moving bulk, composed of bauxite particles, flows top-down across the tubes bundles while heating them up.
 The concept of the heat exchanger is illustrated in Figure 3.